speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 - Pointers, memory operations
 - Gateway to native code generation

 And here's the insight: **you can mix these dialects in a single program**.
-Your function might use `tensor` ops for high-level computation, `affine` loops for iteration, `arith` for scalars, and `func` for structure—all at once.
+Your function might use `tensor` ops for high-level computation, `affine` loops for iteration, `arith` for scalars, and `func` for structure, all at once.

 ### Progressive Lowering: The MLIR Way